ericwpei/cse15l-lab-reports/lab-report-5-week-10.md

 According to the [CommonMark demo site](https://spec.commonmark.org/dingus/), this test file also contains no links, so the instructor's implementation would be correct.
 <br/> <br/>
 ## The Bug
 The reason `[link](/my uri)` isn't a link is because there is a space separating the text within the parentheses.
-Spaces before and after the text within the parentheses are fine, but there can't be any spaces in the middle.
+Spaces before and after the text within the parentheses are fine, but there cannot be any spaces in the middle.
 <br/> <br/>
 ![Image](Lab_Report_5_5.png)
 <br/> <br/>